RobertFischer/gradle-plugins/README.md

 ### Description

-Provides tasks to generate a single executable jar containing dependencies.
+Provides the `oneJar` task to generate a single executable jar containing dependencies.
 Uses [one-jar](http://one-jar.sourceforge.net) under the hood.
 The resulting jar file will be next to the standard jar, but with '-fat' attached to the name.

 ## Javacc Plugin